dnsimple/dnsimple-support/content/articles/auto-import-dns.markdown

 Auto-importing DNS records helps reduce downtime on your domain transfer or when hosting the DNS for your domain with us.

-Instead of manually entering DNS records, or importing them in [BIND](https://en.wikipedia.org/wiki/BIND) format (not all domain providers let you export your records in this standard format), we scan existing records and import them for you.
+Instead of manually entering DNS records or importing them in [BIND](https://en.wikipedia.org/wiki/BIND) format (not all domain providers let you export your records in this standard format), we scan existing records and import them for you.

-We can import the following DNS record types:
+We can import these DNS record types:

 - [A](/articles/a-record)
 - [AAAA](/articles/aaaa-record)